cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/grafana.md

     ```
     You can optionally configure Prometheus to run as a service so that it does not need to be manually started if the machine reboots.

 5. Open a browser and go to `http://localhost:9090/`.
-You should see the Prometheus dashboard.
+You should be able to access the Prometheus dashboard.
 6. To verify that Prometheus is fetching tunnel metrics, enter `cloudflared_tunnel_total_requests` into the expression console and select **Execute**.

     ![Prometheus dashboard showing tunnel metrics data](/images/cloudflare-one/secure-origin-connections/monitor-tunnels/Prometheus-dashboard.png)